-8. Use of and payments to a secretary appointed by an arbitrator
+8. Payments to a secretary appointed by an arbitrator

 8.1 The Institute has issued a separate Note on the Use of a Secretary in proceedings conducted under the Rules.
-The note can be found at https://arbitration.fi/arbitration/guidelines-and-instructions/.
+The note can be found at https://arbitration.fi/en/arbitration/rules-and-guidelines/.